Provinces get their cash, but do we get better health care?

 But here’s the key aspect of the deals that no one is really talking about: In the end, both Ottawa and the provinces/territories will be getting almost exactly what they asked for at the negotiating table.

 Here’s how the math works: If you increase the CHT by 5.2 per cent annually – as the provinces/territories demanded – Ottawa would be on the hook for an additional $24-billion over the next 10 years.
 But if you increase the CHT by 3 per cent a year, the federal government would see transfers increase by $13-billion.
-Then they would, in separate deals, pay out an additional $11-billion.
+Then they would, in separate deals, pay out an additional $11.5-billion.
 Magically, you come up with $24-billion over 10 years.

 In the end, we get a classically Canadian solution where nobody really compromises and everyone saves face.